John Frost (British Army officer): Operation Market Garden

+A Bridge Too Far

 On 17 September 1944, as commander of the 2nd Parachute Battalion, Frost led a mixed group of about 745 lightly armed men who landed near Oosterbeek and marched into Arnhem.
 The battalion reached the bridge capturing the northern end, but Frost then found that his force was surrounded by the II.SS-Panzerkorps and cut off from the rest of 1st Airborne.
 Frost was in command during the fierce four-day battle that followed, in which the Germans rained artillery fire onto the paratroopers' positions, and sent tanks and infantry into some of the most intense fighting seen by either side, with very little mercy shown.
 The Germans were greatly surprised by the airborne forces' refusal to surrender and their continuous counterattacks.
 After a short truce on the third day, when 250 wounded were removed, the battle continued until the remaining paratroopers had run out of ammunition.
 There were around one hundred paratroopers left.

+The Battle of Arnhem became infamous, with the film "A Bridge Too Far" (1977), directed by Richard Attenborough, being based on the bridge in Arnhem where most of the urban fighting took place, now known as the John Frostbrug (John Frost Bridge).

 Following capture, Frost was held as a prisoner of war in Oflag IX-A/H at Spangenberg castle.
 He was later moved to a hospital in Obermassfeldt.
 Frost was liberated when the area was overrun by American troops in March 1945.

 On 20 September 1945, he was awarded a bar to his DSO for his leadership at Arnhem.